daniel-infosec/csp-ip-lookup/README.md

   {
     "ip_address": ip_address,
     "data": {
-      "cloud", cloud
+      "cloud", cloud,
-      "region", [regions]|region,
+      "region", [regions],
-      "service", [services]|service,
+      "service", [services],
-      "ip_range", [ip_ranges]|ip_range,
+      "ip_range", [ip_ranges],
       "date",date
     }
   }
 ]
 ```

 If one or more regions, services, or ranges match, the JSON object will return a list.
-If only one matches, it'll be a string.
+If only one matches, it will be a list with one element.

 ## Diagram and Architecture